 The Ebert Room is Glyndebourne’s oldest dedicated rehearsal room.
 It was built in 1959 to provide a space where the operas could be rehearsed with scenery, before being moved onto the stage of the old opera house.
 The building was designed by Leslie Fairweather, (Glyndebourne’s original architect) with suggestions and additions from John Christie.
-Following the rebuilding of the Opera House in 1994, the room was renamed in memory of Carl Ebert, Glyndebourne’s first Music Director.
+Following the rebuilding of the Opera House in 1994, the room was renamed in memory of Carl Ebert, Glyndebourne’s first Artistic Director.

 In 2010, work started on a £1 million refurbishment to transform the Ebert Room into a versatile studio theatre and workshop space.
 With a retractable tiered seating unit and a fixed balcony, the refurbished room can provide seating for up to 140 people.
 In addition, the room now boasts a height-adjustable stage, performance lighting, sound and projection equipment and an environmentally efficient heating and cooling system, whilst the installation of an induction loop and Sennheiser audio enhancement system will improve the experience for all of our patrons.

 The transformation of the Ebert Room in 2011 will support our work on and off the stage, providing a space for creativity, learning and performance.
 The room will be used for rehearsals, education workshops, the creating of new work and our popular series of talks and study events, where audiences can enhance their understanding and enjoyment of opera.